Idaho State Raptor

 Peregrine Falcon: Raptor Facts: The Raptor Center, University of Minnesota.

-Return of the Peregrine: Editors: Tom J. Cade and William Burnham, Published by The Peregrine Fund - The visionaries who achieved the historic restoration of Peregrine Falcons in North America tell their story in a full-color hardcover book.
+: Editors: Tom J. Cade and William Burnham, Published by The Peregrine Fund - The visionaries who achieved the historic restoration of Peregrine Falcons in North America tell their story in a full-color hardcover book.

 State Bird List: List of all of the state birds.